 - Check prices & reviews: Agoda

-I sure hope so!
+I definitely think so!
 Bulgaria was a total surprise for me.
-I didn’t know anything about the country but decided to take a solo trip there anyway.
+I knew nothing about the country but decided to take a solo trip there anyway.
 Super glad that I went because there are so many things to do in Sofia that I thoroughly enjoyed my time there.

-And I hope it will inspire you to take a trip to Sofia too because it is an amazing city for solo travellers and very budget friendly.
+And I hope it will inspire you to take a trip to Sofia too because it is a safe city for solo travellers and very budget-friendly.

-Let me know in the comments if you have any questions about solo travel to Sofia or anything else about this wonderful city.
+Let me know in the comments if you have any questions about solo travel to Sofia or about this wonderful city.